 Proactive news headlines including AuTECO Minerals, Musgrave Minerals, Queensland Pacific Metals and Suvo Strategic Minerals

-- Musgrave Minerals Ltd (ASX:MGV, OTC:MGVMF) is raising $10 million to fund resource growth and development studies at the Cue Gold Project, situated within the highly prospective Murchison Province in Western Australia.
+- Musgrave Minerals Ltd (MGVMGVMF is raising $10 million to fund resource growth and development studies at the Cue Gold Project, situated within the highly prospective Murchison Province in Western Australia.
 Click here

-- Suvo Strategic Minerals Ltd (ASX:SUV) has completed the acquisition of 26% interest in Dingo, an Australian proprietary company aiming to produce high purity alumina (HPA) from recycled feedstock.
+- Suvo Strategic Minerals Ltd SUV has completed the acquisition of 26% interest in Dingo, an Australian proprietary company aiming to produce high purity alumina (HPA) from recycled feedstock.
 Click here

-- Incannex Healthcare Ltd (ASX:IHL, NASDAQ:IXHL) has engaged Eurofins Scientific, a multinational contract development and manufacturing organisation, to develop and produce its CannQuit medicated chewable products designed to treat nicotine and opioid addiction disorders.
+- Incannex Healthcare Ltd (IHLIXHL has engaged Eurofins Scientific, a multinational contract development and manufacturing organisation, to develop and produce its CannQuit medicated chewable products designed to treat nicotine and opioid addiction disorders.
 Click here

-- Aurumin Ltd (ASX:AUN) is hoping to increase its mining claims by entering a competitive ballot process for 15 tenements in the Sandstone area in Western Australia.
+- Aurumin Ltd AUN is hoping to increase its mining claims by entering a competitive ballot process for 15 tenements in the Sandstone area in Western Australia.
 Click here

-- Peninsula Energy Ltd (ASX:PEN, OTCQB:PENMF) will raise $32 million following the completion of an institutional placement of new fully paid ordinary shares in the company.
+- Peninsula Energy Ltd (PENPENMF will raise $32 million following the completion of an institutional placement of new fully paid ordinary shares in the company.
 Click here

-- Golden Rim Resources Ltd (ASX:GMR) has appointed highly experienced geologist Doug Jones as non-executive director, effective December 1, 2022.
+- Golden Rim Resources Ltd GMR has appointed highly experienced geologist Doug Jones as non-executive director, effective December 1, 2022.
 Click here

 About Proactive